apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 The configuration of other attributes, such as `size.calculator.enabled` in the `hbase` plugin and `configProps` in the `hive` plugin, are implementation-dependent and beyond the scope of this document.

-## Case-sensitive Names
+## Case-Sensitivity

-As previously mentioned, workspace and storage plugin names are case-sensitive.
-For example, the following query uses a storage plugin name `dfs` and a workspace name `clicks`.
-When you refer to `dfs.clicks` in an SQL statement, use the defined case:
+Starting in Drill 1.15, storage plugin names and workspaces (schemas) are case-insensitive.
+For example, the following query uses a storage plugin named `dfs` and a workspace named `clicks`.
+You can reference `dfs.clicks` in an SQL statement in uppercase or lowercase, as shown:

-    0: jdbc:drill:> USE dfs.clicks;
+       USE dfs.clicks;

-For example, using uppercase letters in the query after defining the storage plugin and workspace names using lowercase letters does not work.
+       USE DFS.CLICKs;
+       USE dfs.CLICKS;

+Refer to [Case-Sensitivity]({{site.baseurl}}/docs/lexical-structure/#case-sensitivity) for more information about case-sensitivity in Drill.